Personal line of credit: What it is and how it works

 A PLOC is a form of revolving credit that can be used and paid down repeatedly, up to the line’s credit limit, as long as the line of credit remains open and in good standing.
 PLOCs are typically offered by banks and credit unions and, as the Consumer Financial Protection Bureau (CFPB) explains, usually require a borrower to have a checking account with the same financial institution.

 PLOCs function similarly to credit cards and, like many credit cards, are unsecured and may have variable interest rates.
-Unlike credit cards, however, PLOCs aren’t open-ended.
+Unlike credit cards, however, PLOCs aren’t open ended.
 Instead, they have a specific draw period during which the borrower can use the line of credit.
-Once the draw period expires, the borrower has to ensure the line of credit is paid back in full.
-The borrower then has to reapply in order to keep the line open.
+Once the draw period expires, the borrower must pay back the line of credit in full.
+The borrower then has to reapply to keep the line open.

 As the CFPB explains, a borrower uses a PLOC by writing special checks or requesting a transfer to their checking account.
 Then the borrower receives a monthly bill from their bank or credit union and has to make monthly minimum payments based on what they borrowed.